A7medAbdien/proshop/README.md

 # things need to update

-1. adding the same item to cart increase the quantities of it and showing if it is already exist
+1. adding the same item to cart increase the quantities of it
+   1. and showing if it is already exist
+2. update review 👍
+3. server confirmation for the orders price and quantity
+4. add to cart affects inStock
+5. sort by
-2. list of images
+6. list of images - integrate cloudinary??
-3. update review